CompuTec/computec-docs/docs/processforce/index.md

     Production → Manufacturing Order → Scheduling
 :::

-Based upon many resources and time constraints, ProcessForce provides a simple but powerful scheduling solution to manage the Manufacturing Orders within the plant and to manually re-schedule via "drag and drop" means.
+Based upon many resources and time constraints, CompuTec ProcessForce provides a simple but powerful scheduling solution to manage the Manufacturing Orders within the plant and to manually re-schedule via "drag and drop" means.

 Click [here](./user-guide/scheduling/overview.md) to find out more.